Popular Force

 Popular Force (Fuerza Popular, FP), formerly known as Force 2011 (Fuerza 2011) until 2012, is a right-wing populist and Fujimorist political party in Peru.
-The party is led by Keiko Fujimori, former congresswoman and daughter of former President Alberto Fujimori.
-She ran unsuccessfully for the presidency in the 2011, 2016 and 2021 presidential elections, all losing by a narrow margin.
+The party is led by incumbent president Keiko Fujimori, the daughter of former president Alberto Fujimori.
+She ran unsuccessfully for the presidency in the 2011, 2016 and 2021 presidential elections, losing by a narrow margin in all three, before being successful in the 2026 presidential election.